 During Spain's Franco dictatorship, FC Barcelona became a symbol of Catalan identity.
 The generalisimo is long gone, but the football club has not lost its significance to the autonomous region of Catalonia.

-along Barcelona's Avinguda Meridiana.
+Chants went up for independence along Barcelona's Avinguda Meridiana.
 September 11 was Catalan National Day, a celebration of local pride that has recently developed into a key date for the autonomous region's independence movement.
 Along 5 kilometers (3 miles) of one of Barcelona's main traffic arteries, the senyera - the red-and-yellow-striped flag of Catalonia - was flying.
 However, the flag was not the only symbol of Catalan identity filling the street.

 The drive for Catalan independence is as much a social movement as it is a political one.
 It's hard to avoid the topic, even in spaces that might normally be considered apolitical.
 One of the strongest examples of this is the independence movement's connection to FC Barcelona.

 The club have long been a standard bearer for Catalan identity, a reputation built up during Spain's years of oppression under the dictatorship of Generalisimo Francisco Franco.
 Their motto, "More than a club," points to the team's history as a symbol of pride for Catalans at a time when celebrating their region's history and culture meant risking punishment.
 The dictatorship is long gone, but the football club has not lost its significance to the region.

 "They represent Catalonia," said Marina, one of about 1.4 million people to attend Friday's demonstration.
 "They do a lot of things to help the people and the movement, too."